RubyQianru/Hand-Pose-and-Music-Control/README.md

 A music constroller triggered by a specific hand pose, using Hand pose recognition model trained based upon TensorFlow MediaPipe Hand Pose Detection Model.
 Reference: [Hand Pose Detection](https://github.com/tensorflow/tfjs-models/blob/master/hand-pose-detection/README.md)

 ## Data Collection

+We are planning to use TensorFlow.js MediaPipe Hand Pose Detection model as the model our transfer learning model is basing upon.
+With the knowledge of 63 landmarks of hand pose, our model will have a better understanding of features of hand poses, and where users’ hands are located at.
+For the model training, we will use the 63 landmarks as the data structure of our training samples.
+For the model usage, we will run the TensorFlow.js MediaPipe Hand Pose model (V2), and use its output as our model input to retrieve predictions.

+### Steps
 1. Download the folder "Data-Collector" from [link](https://github.com/RubyQianru/DL4M-Hand-Pose-and-Music-Generation/tree/main/Data-Collector)
 2. Open the folder on VS Code.
 3. On VS Code, download plugin "Live Server"